 The package should have the following tree in your zipfile:

 -- pkg_helloworld.xml -- packages <dir> |-- com_helloworld.zip |-- mod_helloworld.zip |-- lib_helloworld.zip |-- plg_sys_helloworld.zip |-- tpl_helloworld.zip -- pkg_script.php

 The pkg_helloworld.xml could have the following contents:

-When you zip this and try to install it, you will see that every extension will be installed.
-Also the package will be visible in the extension list to uninstall all the extension of this package.
+When you zip this and install it, you will see that all extensions will be installed.
+The package will be visible in the extension list so that a user might uninstall all extensions contained in the package.